What and Why

 Be prepared to have your server shout for joy as massive memory and CPU load comes off and it is able to focus on real pages for users.

 The module is in a very stable place, though we are doing performance enhancements to the path checking.
 Also we're adding compatibility with the D7 drupal_fast_404 checking.
+The 7.x-1.x branch contains the latest code and is where development should occur.

 Both D6 and D7 versions are considered stable.